 - If you are reproducing an image originally created by another artist (living or deceased), it is important to credit the original artist and the title.

 - Artists should be aware that judging begins around 3:30 pm on Saturday.

 - Prize winners will be announced around 5:30 pm on Saturday.

 - Please respect the other artists who are working near you.
-Do not walk on their paintings or have open beverage containers that could spill and destroy someone’s artwork.
+Do not walk on their drawings or have open beverage containers that could spill and destroy someone’s artwork.

 - Since people will be walking around your square, please try to keep your supplies well contained.

-- The event will go on rain or shine.
-The artists are responsible for protecting their chalk art.
+- Artists are responsible for protecting their chalk art should it rain during the event.
 Plastic drapes, tape, etc., can be used as needed.